 This industry guideline:

-• Explains that financial abuse is often a form of family and domestic violence.
+- Explains that financial abuse is a form of family and domestic violence.

-• Outlines how financial abuse can impact a bank’s relationship with their customer.
+- Outlines how financial abuse can affect a bank’s relationship with their customer.

-• Outlines a framework for banks to raise awareness and promote consistent arrangements to support their customers who may be impacted by financial abuse and family and domestic violence.
+- Outlines a framework to enable banks to provide consistent arrangements to support their customers who may be affected by family and domestic violence.

 “The Australian Banking Association applauds action from the Government to legislate a voluntary Digital ID as the nation’s first line of defence against cybercrime,” ABA CEO Anna Bligh said.
 A Digital ID means Australian companies won’t need to store copies of your personal information, reducing the risk of data theft.
 It also means people can… Read more »